File: how do brands advertise today?

 Italian refinement, between sobriety of cuts and sophistication of materials.
 The Ferragamo house occupies a unique place in the luxury sector and, in my opinion, is worth the detour.

-Its campaigns surf on a noble vision of la dolce vita: sun, palm trees, a vintage car, in short a film set!
+His campaigns ride on a noble vision of the dolce vita: sun, palm trees, a vintage car, in short, a film set!

 The codes of a certain aristocracy are there, between the conservatism of the male figure in charge and the affirmation of an adored, sexy and mysterious leading woman.